Apidog

 API Debugging

-API Mock
+API Mocking

 API Automated Testing

-Everything You Need to Know About APIs
+What is an API?
+Everything You Need to Know

 This article will discuss APIs, including what they are, how they work, their types, their importance, their benefits, and finally, an example to show how an API can be created.

 You must have always heard the saying from time to time, “communication is the key”.
 Whether it be a relationship between two people or a group of engineers working on a project, communication is an important characteristic.
 We humans communicate through language; similarly, applications we use daily, like social media platforms, communicate through software called Application Programming Interface (API).
-Therefore, we need to see how the APIs have brought about an impact on the applications.

 What is an API?